xr-chen/initial/README.md

 # First Repository

-The first repository, try to use Github backup some code file in my computer.
+The first repository, use Github backup some code files in my computer.